How to Make Your Cycling Turbo Trainer Quieter | Step By Step Guide

 Although we are talking about indoor cycling turbo trainer accessories, I have to mention a Turbo Trainer swap.
 Although you can make a wheel on trainer much quieter.
 Direct Drive trainers will give you much more silence for the money.

 I went from a cheaper fluid trainer to a direct drive, and the noise dampening was incredible.
-The wheel on trainers seems to radiate noise much more than a direct drive turbo trainer, and this is due to the Direct Drive trainer having much more structure compared to the wheel on, and everything is just held together better.
+The wheel-on trainers seem to radiate noise much more than a direct-drive turbo trainer, and this is due to the Direct Drive trainer having much more structure compared to the wheel-on, and everything is just held together better.

 Tacx Neo 2 Special Edition Smart Trainer

 The Taxc Neo 2 is a fantastic example of a quieter turbo trainer.
 It is much larger than many trainers, but don’t let that put you off.
 It hugs the ground and has a fantastic ability to dampen the noise through the blades on the sides.